Adrenal Fatigue & Thyroid Dysfunction

 We tend to feel irritable, light headed and anxious when our blood sugar drops into the Adrenal activation zone, but we feel much more ‘together’ when our blood sugar is above normal levels.
 That’s the danger of these foods that give us the spikes.
 We tend to start self-medicating with them.

-I, for one, am clearly a self-medicator.
-I developed a chocolate addiction when I was very young, which is what made me an out and out sugar addict.
+I, for one, am a self-medicator.
+I developed a chocolate addiction when I was very young, which led me to becoming an out and out sugar addict.
+I have struggled with this all my life.

 Adrenals & Thyroid